 The coveted breakthrough came in 1985, as the Soviets advanced to the second and third phases of the disinformation action according to their own scenario, namely targeting the audience and finding a “useful idiot.”

 They chose the African and African American populations as the target audience.
 For understandable reasons.
-At that time, AIDS began to spread at an incredible rate in Africa, creating the most prolific carrier of any misinformation: Instinctive Fear.
+At that time, AIDS began to spread at an incredible rate in Africa, creating the most prolific carrier of any misinformation: Instinctive fear.
 That’s why they went to the African media.
 Africa suited the Soviets for many reasons.
-First, the narrative called Africans victims, which reinforced the natural dynamics of conspiracy theory: Hegemon, the imperial state, goes against ordinary people.
+First, the narrative called Africans victims, which reinforced the natural dynamics of conspiracy theory: Hegemon, the imperial America, goes against ordinary people.
 And second, the United States was a very unpopular power on this continent (not only because of the persisting racism on its own territory but also because of the propaganda activities of the Soviets themselves).
 The narrative that the United States is the culprit of the epidemic was very catchy and built on many built-up and well-established prejudices.
 The choice of goal was important and manifested itself immediately.
 The news spread across the media on the African continent and began to spread unofficially from mouth to mouth.

 Colonel Wagenbreth presented him with disinformation materials to study and let him “draw conclusions” himself.
 The result came as expected.
 Seagal believed very easily that the imperialist enemy of communism was pursuing a bacteriological war, and he was very convincing in his role.
 The more colleagues expressed doubts about his conclusions, the more he tried to prove them wrong.
 He became a zealous advocate and a victim of his own prejudices.